 Our goal for this blade was to make the perfect oc1 paddle.
 The profile shape is round for a smooth feel and a softer bite good for distance racing.
 We’ve added a small scoop for an easy natural catch.
-The leading edge of the blade is sharp, but with a cross section that increases quickly in thickness for a more forgiving and quiet entry into the water.
+The leading edge of the blade is sharp, but with a cross-section that increases quickly in thickness for a more forgiving and quiet entry into the water.
 There is a dihedral on the back for stability through the water.
 The blade is carbon with a foam core for strength and lightness.
 The shaft is solid poplar wood contoured into a nice double bend for maximum performance.
-The shaft is smaller diameter for good flex and comfort.
+The shaft is a smaller diameter for good flex and comfort.
 We think it’s the perfect complement to your oc1 or v1 canoe and hope you like it as much as we’ve enjoyed creating it.

 - 9.2”x18” blade

 Is there a carbon shaft option?
 Is there a smaller/bigger blade?

 Right now we're focused on one good design.
 We'll certainly add options in the future for different paddling styles, but we're pretty happy with this blade right now.